munificent/craftinginterpreters/book/statements-and-state.md

     error.

 *   Python added a `global` statement to let you explicitly assign to a global variable from within a function.
-Later, as a functional programming style and nested functions became more popular, they added a similar `nonlocal` statement to assign to variables in enclosing functions.
+Later, as functional programming and nested functions became more popular, they added a similar `nonlocal` statement to assign to variables in enclosing functions.

 *   Ruby extended its block syntax to allow declaring certain variables to be explicitly local to the block even if the same name exists in an outer